 RPI's nuclear engineering program is one of the programs in the U.S. that are qualified for DOE scholarships and fellowships.
 Scholarship recipients receive $7,500 toward the cost of their education.
 They are eligible to apply for the scholarship in subsequent years.
 Fellowship winners will receive $50,000 a year over the next three years to help pay for their graduate studies and research, plus $5,000 toward a summer internship.

 Call for nomination: 2022 NRC Nuclear Excellence Scholarship/Award, due 9/5/2022

 The Nuclear Engineering Program is proud to announce that we will award 8 students to receive 2022 NRC Nuclear Excellence Scholarship/Award.
 The scholarship will be $7000 toward recipients’ tuition in either Fall 2022 or Spring 2023 semester (the recipient will choose a semester to use, or split between two semesters).
 Previous recipients are welcome to apply again.
 The basic criteria for a possible recipient are:

 - be US Citizen or Permanent Resident;

 - your major must be Nuclear Engineering (it is OK to be dual major or you are in transition to Nuclear Engineering;

-- will graduate on or after December 2021, and
+- The scholarship is only for undergraduate education, which means you will graduate on or after December 2022; and

 - maintain GPA at or above 3.3 (for very special student, we can consider lower GPA requirement).